Kazu-Kusa/mentabotix/README.md

 ```

-But usaully, you want to compile the code into a closure that can be used to control the robot with higher performance
+But usually, you want to compile the code into a closure that can be used to control the robot with higher performance
 and less human error.

 ```python